apache/cordova-plugin-file/doc/index.md

 ### iOS Persistent storage location

 There are two valid locations to store persistent files on an iOS device: the Documents directory and the Library directory.
-Previous versions of thie plugin only ever stored persistent files in the Documents directory.
+Previous versions of the plugin only ever stored persistent files in the Documents directory.
 This had the side-effect of making all of an application's files visible in iTunes, which was often unintended, especially for applications which handle lots of small